vrushal09/Portfolio-Template/README.md

 Please replace all demo assets & projects with your projects and assets. {all images used for projects are from dribbble i do not own any of it, just used it as demo images }.

-please read replace.txt for more clarification.
+please read replace.docx for more clarification.

 Thank you for using this template!
 I hope it helps you build a beautiful portfolio. 😊